jvycee/processWriteUpDoc/processInstructions.md

-# How to Create a Process Write-up
+# How to Create a Process Write-up document

 ## Resources